An evolution of form.

 The gym and I have had an on/off relationship since my mid 20s.
 I had been through various fitness fads and achieved a quality form when I was around 28 or so (and, according to Men's Health, men reach their muscle mass peak at 30).
 My body responded well to the gym then, with my youth still in full swing and my metabolism in its prime.

 Throughout my 30s, however, the gym became more of a ‘nice to do’ than ‘must do’, and I suppose I’d say that I was casually keeping fit.
 I’d visit the gym once or twice a week, if at all, just to keep some kind of form.
 It was clear that my aging body wasn’t reacting as quickly as it used to and it became more of a distracting effort to see disappointing results.

 The real eye-opener happened after my relocation to the UK in 2011.
 As one might expect, with this move came an entirely new way of life.
 New job, new food, new day-to-day routines.
 It was challenging to get into a rhythm with my constant traveling for my job.
-Additionally, I was struggling with a relationship at the time which completely repressed, if not mostly destroyed, my confidence and self-esteem.
-So for almost two years, I did not prioritise staying fit.
+I was also struggling with a relationship at the time which completely repressed, if not mostly destroyed, my confidence and self-esteem.
+So for two years, I did not prioritise staying fit.